 About the author

-Tasche Laine was born May 23, 1966 in Wichita, Kansas.
-At nine months old she relocated to the Pacific Northwest with her family, and grew up shuttling back and forth between Portland and Seattle.
+Tasche Laine was born in Wichita, Kansas, but relocated to the Pacific Northwest nine months later.
+She grew up in the Portland and Seattle areas.

 She left home at eighteen, traveled a bit, then got her undergrad degree in Broadcast Journalism from Washington State University’s Edward R. Murrow School of Communication, and two teaching credentials from California State University, Fullerton a few years later.
 She has worked a series of jobs including proofreader, newspaper and TV news reporter, Boeing tour guide, producer, editor, technical writer, middle school and high school English teacher, and studio teacher to child actors in Hollywood.

 CLOSURE is a 2018 International Book Award winner, in recognition of excellence in writing, for Readers’ Favorite.
 It is a fictional memoir based on Tasche’s own life, and her first book.
-She is currently working on a new project, giving her character, Tara, a fictitious life all her own.
-In this harrowing sequel, Tara’s ‘normal’ life is about to get a whole lot scarier.
-Watch for CHAMELEON in stores soon.
+In her second novel, Tasche gives her character, Tara, a fictitious life all her own.
+The sequel, CHAMELEON, takes Tara’s ‘normal’ life and turns it into a psychological, domestic thriller.

 From the Author

 Closure is based on events from my life and has been fictionalized to protect the identities of the people involved, as well as for literary effect.
 Even though this story is deeply personal, it would not let me rest until I told it.
 I feel an obligation to tell it, to be a voice for those who feel silenced, as part of my story deals with adversity and serious social issues.

 I hope that readers will see this book as more than just a story about two kids who fell in love.
 Because life is so much more complicated than that.
 Yes, there is a love story here, but it is also a life story.
 I was inspired to see it through to publication because I feel I have been given a second chance—I almost lost my voice to a thyroid tumor, and my life to kidney cancer—I survived both, and now I’m making a difference.